 Long before psychotherapy, hypnosis was developed as a treatment for pain management by refocusing attention and promoting a state of profound relaxation that permited changes in sensations, thoughts,

 emotions and habits.

 Hypnosis is a means of getting the brain to reinterpret what is happening in the body and change painful or disturbing physical and emotional sensations.
-Our approach draws from the humanistic approach in clinical hypnosis developed over the past 60 years.
+Our approach draws from the humanistic approach in clinical hypnosis developed over the past 60 years, particularly through the work of Milton Erickson.
 This hypnosis emphasizes the collaboration between the client and therapist in developing goals and finding therapeutic outcomes.
 It also emphasizes the primary role of the client in the treatment -- all hypnosis is self-hypnosis.

 The hypnotic state comes out of the client's deep relaxation that is initially brought about by the